 To obtain optimal performance of the harvester, the machine must be level from left to right, and front to rear while harvesting.
-The rear struts can be adjusted vertically to compensate for an unlevel harvester.
+The rear struts can be adjusted vertically with cylinder stops on the axle cylinders to compensate for an unlevel harvester.